 Understanding your audience

 Social media is one of the best places you can observe your target audience.

-This is where they speak their mind, react in real time, and freely express their emotions about something – a product, brand, or a service.
+This is where they speak their mind, react in real-time, and freely express their emotions about something – a product, brand, or service.

 Social media are a gold mine of audience insights.
-By tracking and analyzing social media platforms, you can get to know your audience, for example:
+By tracking social media metrics and analyzing social platforms, you can get to know your audience, for example:

 - Who they are?

 - What do they think about your business?

 - What types of content resonate with them?